HOW TO GET TO JORDAN

 • Al-Omari, in the east of the country

-Other land border crossings
+Other overland border crossings

 How to get to Jordan by bus